faixan-khan/response_fishnet/README.md

 **1** *Checklist Q12 claims “Yes – all the assets used have been properly credited” .
 No concrete licence table appears in the paper or appendix.*

 All images in the dataset are either sourced from FishNet or provided by our project collaborators.
-FishNet's license permits free use of its images, and for the remaining data, our collaborators are the rightful owners.
-The dataset will be publicly available under the same license as FishNet, ensuring consistency and compliance with usage rights.
+FishNet's license permits free use of its images and it has been cited, and for the remaining data, our collaborators are the rightful owners.
+The dataset will be publicly available under a public license which will according to the Neurips policies.

 **2** *Main text: GPT-4o used to generate 35 k species descriptions .
 Checklist Q16, however, marks “NA” for LLM usage.*